Rassulkhair/runtime-java-course/README.md

 # Runtime-Homework
-This is my complete homework tasks from course Java
+This is my completed assignment for the Java course